joshmorel/joshmorel.ca_pelican_old/content/deploy-nextcloud.rst

     ssh nextcloud

-For more ssh usage options check out `article from Digital Ocean <https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys>`_.

 We also want to implement a basic firewall to allow only incoming http, https & ssh.
-We'll use the aptly-named uncomplicated firewall - `ufw <https://help.ubuntu.com/community/UFW>`_ - on Ubuntu.
+We'll use *uncomplicated firewall* - `ufw <https://help.ubuntu.com/community/UFW>`_ - on Ubuntu.
 On CentOS you'll want to look into `firewalld <http://www.firewalld.org/>`_.

 ufw should be installed with Ubuntu 16.04 but disabled by default.
 Let's enable & set some rules to allow only the incoming traffic we expect: